Lusitano

 The Lusitano, also known as the Pure Blood Lusitano or PSL (Puro Sangue Lusitano), is a Portuguese horse breed.
 Horses were known to be present on the Iberian Peninsula as far back as 20,000 BC, and by 800 BC the region was renowned for its war horses.
 The fame of the horses from Lusitania goes back to the Roman Age, which attributed its speed to the influence of the West wind, who was considered capable of fertilizing the mares.
 When the Muslims invaded Iberia in 711 AD, they brought Arabian horses with them that were crossed with the native horses, developing a horse that became useful for war, dressage and bull fighting.
 The Portuguese horse was named the Lusitano, after the word Lusitania, the ancient Roman name for the region that modern Portugal occupies.
 There are four main breed lineages within the breed today, and characteristics differ slightly between each line.

 Lusitanos can be any solid color, although they are generally gray, bay or chestnut.
 Horses of the Alter Real strain are always brown.
-Members of the breed are of Baroque type, with convex facial profiles, heavy muscling, intelligent and willing natures, with agile and elevated movement.
+Members of the breed have convex facial profiles, heavy muscling, intelligent and willing natures, with agile and elevated movement.
 Originally bred for war, dressage and bullfighting, Lusitanos are still used today in the latter two.
 They have competed in several Olympics and World Equestrian Games as part of the Portuguese and Spanish dressage teams.
 They have also made a showing in driving competitions, with a Belgian team of Lusitanos winning multiple international titles.